Skip to main content

 AI Excellence: Enabling conditions for AI’s development and uptake

-The Commission has identified actions to create the right environment for the development and uptake of AI in Europe.
+The EU promotes actions and investments to create the right environment for the development and uptake of AI in Europe.

 Visual representation of digital connections